 - Avoid contact sports (such as boxing and football) for the first 4 weeks after surgery.

-Your doctor will give you eye drops to help prevent infection and reduce inflammation and soreness.
+Your provider will give you eye drops to help prevent infection and reduce inflammation and soreness.

 You will need to take care of your eyes:

-- Do NOT rub or squeeze your eyes.
+- DO NOT rub or squeeze your eyes.
 Rubbing and squeezing could dislodge the flap, especially during the day of your surgery.
 If this happens, you will need another surgery to repair it.
-Starting the day after surgery, it should be okay to use artificial tears.
-Check with your doctor.
+Starting the day after surgery, it should be OK to use artificial tears.
+Check with your provider.

 - DO NOT wear contact lenses on the eye that had surgery, even if you have blurry vision.
 If you had a PRK procedure your provider probably put contact lenses in at the end of your surgery to help healing.
 In most cases, these stay in place for about 4 days.